Scott Eastwood Shares Seriously X-Rated Sex Confessions

 In case you were wondering, Scott Eastwood is having sex… and lots of it!

-The actor stopped by the podcast Live Life Better to discuss his own beliefs about sex.
-Scott had no trouble jumping right into the subject and told the host Emily Mortimer he believes, "Everyone should be having sex, with themselves or with someone else."
+On his podcast, Live Life Better the actor discussed his beliefs about sex.
+Scott jumped into the subject with no hesitation and told the guest Emily Mortimer he believes, "Everyone should be having sex, with themselves or with someone else."
 The 32-year-old explained that it is a healthy thing people should embrace, much in the way he does.

 And when he was asked about his own sexual relationships, the Longest Ride star shared that he is "single, dating and having sex, lots of it."
 Whether or not he is having sex with only one or multiple people, however, "depends when you ask me."